postmanlabs/newman/DIR_COMMANDS.md

       ![Screenshot 2023-10-06 at 5 25 47 PM](https://github.com/knutties/newman/assets/77204/1c3798c6-84c0-4589-9e5e-ad067d62bb9f)
 1. Developers cannot use their favourite editor to make changes, add/remove new tests

-As a consequence of the above, test maintenance suffers and tests often become stale.
+As a consequence of the above, collection maintenance suffers and often become stale.

 ## Solution to the above challenges

-The core reason for challenges presented above is the file format in which the Postman tests are maintained.
-A single JSON file that encapsulates the entire test code and sequencing does not lend itself for easy reviewing and be an all-editor friendly format.
+The core reason for challenges presented above is the file format in which the Postman requests are maintained.
+A single JSON file that encapsulates the entire request code and sequencing does not lend itself for easy reviewing and be an all-editor friendly format.

 This fork of newman attempts to address the challenge by representing the